-The unifying thread in the programme is Ravel, who knew both Saint-Saëns and Gershwin.
-The latter two composers never met and, apart from their common penchant for melodious, colourful and light music, belong to completely different worlds.
-While the enduring value of Saint-Saëns’s music has long been questioned, if not even ridiculed (especially by his compatriots), it found favour with the highly critical Ravel.
-Ravel studied with particular attention the older master’s chamber music and orchestration, later citing Saint-Saëns’s piano concertos, along with Mozart’s, as inspiration for the “spirit” of his own concerto.
+The unifying thread in the program is Ravel, who knew both Saint-Saëns and Gershwin.
+The latter two composers never met and, apart from their common penchant for melodious, colorful and light music, belong to completely different worlds.
+While the enduring value of Saint-Saëns’s music has long been questioned, if not even ridiculed (especially by his compatriots), it found favor with the highly critical Ravel.
+Ravel studied with particular attention the older master’s chamber music and orchestration, later citing Saint-Saëns’s piano concertos, along with Mozart’s, as inspiration for the 'spirit' of his own concerto.

-Saint-Saëns’s Piano Concerto No.2 in G minor, written more than 60 years before Ravel’s concerto in the parallel major key, indeed reveals similar attention to orchestral colour, concision and wit yet, unlike the latter, never attempts to enter emotional territory much below the surface.
-Popularly dubbed “the concerto that starts like Bach but ends like Offenbach”, it doesn’t seem to take itself too seriously either, in spite of its quite serious pianistic challenges.
+Saint-Saëns’s Piano Concerto No.2 in G minor, written more than 60 years before Ravel’s concerto in the parallel major key, indeed reveals similar attention to orchestral color, concision and wit yet, unlike the latter, never attempts to enter emotional territory much below the surface.
+Popularly dubbed 'the concerto that starts like Bach but ends like Offenbach', it doesn’t seem to take itself too seriously either, in spite of its quite serious pianistic challenges.
 Still, passages of great beauty and charm abound in this unabashed bravura work that pays homage to its creator’s days as an organist.

 As quintessentially French as they were, Saint-Saëns and Ravel appear to have been America-friendly.
 Both provided positive accounts of their tours to the US (though the composer of Le carnaval des animaux did complain about the poor treatment of animals in American zoos).